 In August 2007, Pastor Smith was elevated to the office of Overseer and General Secretary of Grace Cathedral Christian Fellowship, Incorporated by Apostle Sammy C. Smith, Presiding Prelate.
 June 2010, at the annual Grace Conference, Apostle Sammy C. Smith announced Overseer Smith's elevation as Bishop-Designate.
 Pastor Smith was consecrated to office of Bishop during the Regional Grace Gathering Conference in Atlanta on 12 November 2010.

-In September 2012, Bishop Smith became the Establishmentarian of Greater Ekklesia Ministries International, providing spiritual covering and covenant with churches in the United Kingdom and Africa.
+In September 2012, Bishop Smith became the Establishmentarian of Greater Ekklesia Ministries International, providing spiritual covering and covenant with churches in the United Kingdom, Jamaica, and Africa.

-Not only is Pastor Smith involved in full time ministry at the church, he has completed a B.S. degree in Psychology & a B.S.Ed degree in Workforce Education and Development from Valdosta State University and plans to graduate with a Masters degree in Adult Education in May 2015 also from Valdosta State University.
-Pastor Smith will complete an earned Doctor of Theology degree from Midwest Theological University in Jun 2015.
+Not only is Pastor Smith involved in full time ministry at the church, he believes in higher education, and has completed a B.S. degree in Psychology & a B.S.Ed degree in Workforce Education and Development from Valdosta State University in 2012.
+He graduated with a Masters degree in Adult Education in May 2015 also from Valdosta State University.
+Pastor Smith completed an earned Doctor of Theology degree from Midwest Theological University in Jun 2015.
+In Spring 2017 he began a second doctorate degree in Adult & Career Education and expects to complete it in 2020.

 He is married to the former Ms. Linda Johnson of Crestview, Florida.
-They have four children: Chiquita (Robinson) Ferdinand, Darneshia Smith, Donovan Smith & Damien Smith, and 5 granddaughters, Iysis, Olivia, Eliana, Shamiaya, & Lilian.
+They have four children: Chiquita (Robinson) Ferdinand, Darneshia Smith, Donovan Smith & Damien Smith, and 6 granddaughters, Iysis, Olivia, Eliana, Shamiaya, Lilian & Laliah.